adscorp100/mdhomecarebuild/src/content/services/therapy-services.md

 Our admin team can assist {suburb} residents in understanding funding options and maximizing available benefits.

-###
+### Getting Started with Therapy in {suburb}

-Getting Started with Therapy in {suburb}Beginning your therapy journey is simple:
+Beginning your therapy journey is simple:

 - **Initial Contact**: Reach out to our {suburb} team to discuss your needs
 - **Assessment**: Complete a comprehensive assessment with your therapist